digijin/imagine-js/README.md

  * bug with indexof on ie
  * use _.extend or similar to copy methods and properties from a Imagine.BaseComponent
  * bring closer to unity model
- * work out bugs from "optimisation" of gruntfile